gbark1204/CodingAssessment-FrontEnd/README.md

 This assessment covers some skills that the Front End Developer will perform on a daily basis, and it will test the candidates on those skills and their individual coding style.
-There isn't really any right or wrong answers.
+There are several methods to go about each item in the assessment.
 Avoid copy/paste from other websites, but feel free to look to the web for ideas.

 ##How to Submit Assessment